Architecture, Building, Hospital, Clinic, Bag, Person, Medical Procedure, Operating Theatre, Accessories, Handbag

 For students seeking to extend their capability into research and advanced practice, UniSC also offers a Bachelor of Midwifery (Honours), a one-year honours pathway with a strong focus on research methodology and a substantial research project, designed to build academic research skills and support progression into research-focused careers or further postgraduate study.

-The discipline also supports mid-career health professionals through a Graduate Diploma in Midwifery, enabling registered nurses or other qualified health professionals to qualify as midwives.
+The discipline also supports mid-career health professionals through a Graduate Diploma in Midwifery, enabling registered nurses to qualify as midwives.
 This pathway combines advanced coursework with clinical experience to prepare graduates for professional midwifery practice.

 Practical learning is central to the Midwifery discipline.
 Students complete clinical placements in a range of settings, including hospitals, community maternity services and private practice environments, and participate in the Connect Program, which meets Australian Nursing and Midwifery Accreditation Council (ANMAC) requirements for continuity of care experiences with pregnant women and their families.